-5.3 Conclusions
+6.3 Conclusions

-In this study, we have looked at the implications of the Paris Agreement's long-term temperature goal on the distribution of efforts using fairness-based and cost-effectiveness-based approaches in comparison to the less ambitious long-term temperature goal of the Cancun Agreements.
+In this study, we have looked at the implications of the PA's long-term temperature goal on the distribution of efforts using fairness-based and cost-effectiveness-based approaches in comparison to the less ambitious long-term temperature goal of the Cancun Agreements.
 We emphasize one more time that these two kinds of approaches to effort-sharing concern different types of efforts: the cost-effectiveness-based approach focuses on the question, how to distribute the implementation of the necessary reduction of physical GHG emissions in a cost-effective way.
 This has no direct implication on the responsibility for mitigating the emissions.
-On the contrary, the fairness-based approaches focus on the question what the share of each country in global emissions reduction is based on other considerations without implying that sufficient domestic mitigation potentials exist.
+On the contrary, the fairness-based approaches focus on the question what the share of each country in global emissions reduction is based on ethical considerations without implying that sufficient domestic mitigation potentials exist.

-For both kinds of approaches, the more ambitious long-term temperature goal of the Paris Agreement compared to the former Cancun target results in substantially higher reduction requirements for all countries.
+For both kinds of approaches, the more ambitious long-term temperature goal of the PA compared to the former Cancun target results in substantially higher reduction requirements for all countries.
 Given that there has been a gap between NDCs and the Cancun target of holding global warming below 2°C, the Paris temperature limit calls even more for a rise of an ambition of the NDCs.
-For the energy- and process-related GHG emissions, in particular, the gaps with regard to a cost-effective pathways have increased by 16%-points on average.
-For Germany and the EU, the gaps are lower than the average but still substantial (24 and 28% respectively).
-This shows the clear need to reconsider the EU's long-term targets in light of the Paris Agreement.
-By comparing the gap between the two kinds of approaches, we have seen that there is substantial cost-effective emissions reduction potential in China and India that may not be tapped, when efforts are distributed based on fairness-based approaches.
-When we look at consistency with a 1.5°C-compatible emissions pathways in the longer term up to 2050, however, the fairness-based emissions allowances in the major emitting countries considered cannot be met by redistributing the reductions of a cost-effective pathway among each other.
-This suggests that for compatibility with the more ambitious temperature goal of the Paris Agreement, it will become even more important to have a truly global international cooperation on climate change mitigation.
+For the effort- and process-related GHG emissions, in particular, the gaps with regard to a cost-effective pathways have increased by 32% on average.
+For the EU, the increase of the gap with 61% is particularly large.
+This shows the clear need to reconsider the EU's long-term targets in light of the PA.
+By comparing the gap between the two kinds of approaches, we have seen that there is substantial costeffective emissions reduction potential in China and India that may not be tapped, when efforts are distributed based on fairness-based approaches.
+When we look at consistency with a 1.5°C-compatible emissions pathways in the longer term up to 2050, however, the fairness-based emissions allowances in the major emitting countries considered cannot be met by redistributing the reductions of a costeffective pathway among each other.
+This suggests that for compatibility with the more ambitious temperature goal of the PA, it will become even more important to have a truly global international cooperation on climate change mitigation.

 There are several mechanisms for international cooperation between countries.
 First, there is the option of trading emissions allowances via emissions trading systems, as they already exist within the EU, in Japan, in China and in some parts of the United States.
 Here, it is important to install trading systems in further countries and link the various schemes in a way that makes sure that also domestic mitigation targets are met as well.
 Second, there is the option of joint mitigation measures, e.g. via transfer of mitigation technologies.
-In this regard, the Paris Agreement's Article 6 prescribes the role of such cooperative approaches to serve only for a total rise of ambition globally.
+In this regard, the PA's Article 6 prescribes the role of such cooperative approaches to serve only for a total rise of ambition globally.
 Third, there is the option of direct financial transfers between countries with limited emissions allowances and limited mitigation potentials to the remaining ones.
-This predominantly applies to development aid, which is currently covered by the UNFCCC's Green Climate Fund.
+This predominantly applies to development aid, which currently is covered mainly by the Green Climate Fund.